r-forge/exams/jekyll/assets/posts/2018-05-13-automaton/automaton.md

-The given automaton accepts input strings which consist of an odd number of ones and odd number of zeros.
+The given automaton accepts input strings which consist of an odd number of ones and even number of zeros.

 Answerlist
 ----------
 * Not accepted
-* Not accepted
+* Accepted
-* Not accepted
+* Accepted
 * Not accepted
 * Not accepted